 What a Degree Does for You

 A degree is physical proof that you put the work, sweat, and tears into learning how to code.
-Some employers remain traditional, meaning that they won’t consider you for a coding position if you don’t have a C.S. degree.
+So, do you need a degree to be a programmer?
+Sometimes you do.
+Some companies remain traditional, meaning that they won’t consider you for a coding position if you don’t have a C.S. degree.
 However, this is becoming the exception.

 Alternative certification routes are becoming more respected.
-In fact, 89% of employers believe that coding bootcamp graduates are just as prepared, sometimes even more prepared, for a career in coding than degree holders.
+In fact, according to the data we have on the employer’s perspective 89% of employers believe that coding bootcamp graduates are just as prepared, sometimes even more prepared, for a career in coding than degree holders.

-When others say you can’t get a job in programming without a degree in coding, that’s simply untrue.
+When others say you can’t get a programming job without a degree, that’s simply untrue.

 Who Modern Employers Are Hiring